100% of your donation goes to that specific appeal, providing vital and practical supports such as clean water, sanitation and cash vouchers for food.

 Funds raised in shops

-We organise the sale of our Christmas cards in-house and sell them in our shops – we don’t sell them via third parties.
-This means that 70% of the price goes towards our work (a much higher than average percentage than many other charity cards) and 30% covers the inevitable costs of printing and distribution.
+We sell the cards in our shops directly and do not use third parties sales agents.
+This means that 70% of the price goes towards our work (a much higher percentage than many other charity cards) and 30% covers the inevitable costs of printing and distribution.

 Other commonly asked questions about our work